A Brief History

 Although 1898 was roughly three decades removed from the end of the American Civil War, racial tensions remained high in the United States, especially in the South.
 In that year, a white mayor and biracial city council were elected in Wilmington, North Carolina.
 Certain North Carolina Democrats saw this multiracial government as a sign of potential “Negro Domination”.
 Although today, we may identify the Democratic Party as the party with which African-Americans predominately identify (after all, that is the party of the country’s first black president), it was far from the case in the nineteenth century.
 As such, white supremacists from the Democratic Party plotted to replace the newly elected government by just about any means they deemed necessary.

-To do so, they decided to illegally seize power from the elected government by force, with over 1,500 white men uniting to burn down a black newspaper building and run officials and community leaders out of the city.
-The attacks soon grew out of control with black neighborhoods being destroyed and an unknown number of blacks, numbering at least six, but perhaps as many as a hundred, dying amidst the violence.
+To do so, they decided to illegally seize power from the elected government by force, with over 1,500 white men uniting to burn down a Black owned newspaper building and run officials and community leaders out of the city.
+The attacks soon grew out of control with Black neighborhoods being destroyed and an unknown number of African-Americans, numbering at least six, but perhaps as many as a hundred, dying amidst the violence.
 Other authorities in North Carolina proved incapable or unwilling to defeat the Wilmington white supremacists.
 Moreover, despite appeals to then President McKinley for federal assistance, he flat out ignored these requests.
-As a result, the white supremacists successfully compelled over 2,000 blacks to permanently depart the city, changing it from majority-black to majority-white.
-The white supremacists also forced the white Republican mayor and the rest of the council to resign.
-For their new mayor, they chose the leader of the white supremacists who had launched the insurrection.
+As a result, the white supremacists successfully compelled over 2,000 Black Wilmingtonians to permanently depart the city, changing it from majority-Black to majority-White.
+The White supremacists also forced the White Republican mayor and the rest of the council to resign.
+For their new mayor, the insurrectionists chose the leader of the White supremacists who had launched the insurrection.
 That man, Alfred Moore Waddell, formerly a lieutenant colonel for the Confederacy during the American Civil War, remained in office as mayor of Wilmington until 1905.